Who are you, and how should we talk to and about you?

 Your basic deets: where you live, what you do, your background.

-For my daily bread, I currently manage software engineers for Strive Health, a health-care company specializing in patients with kidney disorders.
+For my daily bread, I write software for Strive Health, a health-care company specializing in patients with kidney disorders.

-When I’m not doing engineering-manager things, I do a lot of reading, thinking, and cooking.
+When I’m not doing engineering things, I do a lot of reading, thinking, and cooking.
 You may also find me on running trails in and around Boulder.

 My first career was as a philosophy professor; a position at the University of Colorado, Boulder is what brought me from New York City to Colorado.
 After not getting tenure, I studied some computer science and started working as a software engineer.
 For about ten years I worked on geocoders, which was super fun; these days I work on making sure Strive’s engineering teams are happily building useful things as well as they can.